 Immediate Sequel: "Survivor's Guilt" and "Tremors" begin very soon after the events of their proceeding episodes.

-I Never Said It Was Poison/Saying Too Much: During the prosecution of an accused rapist, the key witness is a young woman who had noticed him lurking about her apartment building (and may very well have been the intended victim had she not evaded him).
+I Never Said It Was Poison/Saying Too Much: During the prosecution of an accused rapist/murderer, the key witness is a young woman who had noticed him lurking about the apartment building where the crime took place (and may very well have been the intended victim had she not evaded him).
 The man angrily denies ever seeing the girl before, calling her a liar and referring to her many tattoos before covering his mouth in horror as he realizes his mistake—although the young woman's arms were indeed covered with tattoos, she was wearing a jacket.
 The only way he could have known about her tattoos was if he had seen her previously.

 After raping Alesha, her assailant Dr. Merrick tauntingly asks her, "Didn't that feel good?"
 The rest of the team hears this while reviewing the tape of her attack.
 Later, as Matt and Ronnie arrest Merrick, he complains, "You're hurting me!" as Matt handcuffs him.
 To which Matt snarls, "Yes, I know.
 Didn't that feel good?"